inveniosoftware/invenio/docs/configuration/overlay.rst

  How to create an Invenio overlay
 ==================================

+.. admonition:: CAVEAT LECTOR

+   The following overlay guide was written for Invenio v2.0 release series.
+It is to be updated for Invenio v3.0.x

 .. admonition:: TODO

     The following items are still missing from this document, feel free to